Nexuist/NewTabKeyboard/README.md

 ###### Bugs

 * Jeff mentioned in his iDownloadBlog video that the keyboard doesn't open in the default startup tab - oops

-* Check if keyboard opens if you open a blank tab in the tab view
+* Does the keyboard open if you open a blank tab in the tab view?

+* Does it still work on iOS 10 Safari?
+Google Chrome?

-As of August 2016, this functionality is still not present in iOS.
+As of August 2016, the functionality this software provides is still not present in iOS.
 Updating this tweak for iOS 10 when a jailbreak releases wouldn't be very difficult.

 Also, one of the viewers mentioned having a tweak that could open the keyboard in the Messages app whenever you enter a conversation.
 That could be an interesting path to evolve this tweak - have it open the keyboard in many more apps than just the browser.

+### Credits

+* http://developer.limneos.net/ - for providing class headers online so I wouldn't have to dump them myself

+* \#theos on irc.saurik.com for general help

 ### License
 ```